mend/renovate-ce-ee/docs/overview.md

 ## Architecture

-Logically, Renovate Pro consists of four components:
+Logically, WhiteSource Renovate consists of four components:

 1. In-memory DB
     - Used for keeping the job queue and a list of known installations and repositories